-BARRIER: Technical Regulation of NB-ICS
+BARRIER: Technical Regula tion of NB-ICS

-a.
-Please describe, as The Code and its national implementation introduced the concept of concretely as possible, the interpersonal communication services ('ICS').
-ICS includes different cross-border issue hampering types of personal communication services, such as messaging, audio operations.
+1. Barrier description

-calls, video.
+concretely as possible, the The Code and its national implementation introduced the concept of interpersonal communication services ('ICS').
+ICS includes different types of personal communication services, such as messaging, audio calls, video.
 The Code differentiates between those ICS, which use telephone numbers ('number based, NB'), and those, which do not ('number independent, NI').
 Services that use telephone numbers and which provide the ability to make and receive calls are subject to detailed national regulations, in addition to the harmonised provisions of the Code.